 Disable AutoRun in Windows

-AutoRun in Windows is an entry point to infect XP and Vista computers with potentially unwanted and malicious software including viruses, Trojans, rootkits etc. Check this out to disable AutoRun in Windows XP and Vista for convenience and computer security.
+AutoRun is an entry point to infect Windows computers with potentially unwanted and malicious software including viruses, Trojans, rootkits etc. Find here how to disable AutoRun in Windows for your computer security.

 Disable AutoRun in Windows